Wil3on/Nordvic_GameAP/README.md

 >- Everything is done in a single application using Vue
 >- Bootstrap has been replaced with Tailwind
 >- Design has been updated
->- Working with game servers is now much more convenient, and the load on the web server is reduced
+>- Working with game servers is now much more convenient, and the load on the web server is reduced.
 > The update is coming very soon, but you can already test the new version now.
 To do this, you can install the develop version
 ```
 bash <(curl -s https://gameap.com/install.sh) \